krushikagujarati/Data-preparation/README.md

 https://medium.com/@krushika.gujarati/unveiling-weather-patterns-eda-and-automl-on-a-five-year-weather-dataset-7589b269b219</a>

 **3. Spatio temporal**

+Objective:

+1. Understanding the Dataset:
+* Data Loading and Inspection: Load the dataset into a Pandas DataFrame and perform an initial inspection to understand its structure and contents.
+* Handling Missing Values: Identify and address any missing values in the dataset.
+2. Exploratory Data Analysis (EDA):
+* Data Cleaning: Ensure the data is clean and ready for analysis.
+* Feature Engineering: Extract and create relevant features from the dataset to enrich the analysis.
+* Statistical Analysis: Generate and interpret descriptive statistics to summarize the dataset’s main characteristics.
+* Data Visualization: Create various plots and visualizations to uncover patterns, relationships, and insights from the data.
+* Anomaly Detection: Utilize the Isolation Forest algorithm to detect and visualize anomalies in the dataset.
+3. Data Preparation for Modeling:
+* Data Transformation: Convert categorical variables and ensure all data is in the correct format for modeling.
+* Feature Selection: Select the most relevant features for the modeling task.
+* Data Splitting: Split the dataset into training and testing sets to prepare for model building.
+4. Automated Machine Learning (AutoML):
+* Model Selection and Training: Use AutoML tools to automate the process of selecting and training various machine learning models.
+* Model Evaluation: Evaluate the performance of the models using appropriate metrics to understand their accuracy and effectiveness.

 Medium article : Harnessing the Power of ChatGPT-4 for EDA and AutoML on Chickenpox Dataset
 <a target="_blank" href="https://medium.com/@krushika.gujarati/harnessing-the-power-of-chatgpt-4-for-eda-and-automl-on-chickenpox-dataset-964002c4af9c"><img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*Cw1-dYqZXjSxF0DDOvE6sw.png" alt="Medium Article"><br>